maciejbandyk/Form-creator/README.md

 Form-creator uses a number of open source projects to work properly:

-* [Parcel] - Yarn is a blazing fast, zero configuration web application bundler.
+* [Parcel] - Parcel is a blazing fast, zero configuration web application bundler.
 * [Node.js] - Node.js is an open-source, cross-platform, JavaScript runtime environment.

 ### Installation